Shrinking Dog Tumors Nonsurgically

 While calcium chloride in alcohol and several other chemicals appear to be effective in reducing the size of certain benign tumors, more research will help to quantify results and evaluate options for lipomas.

-If you are a veterinarian who offers calcium chloride or other injectable tumor reduction treatments, please sign up for our Veterinary Directory and let us know of your experience.
+If you are a veterinarian who offers calcium chloride or other injectable tumor reduction treatments, please sign up for our Veterinarian Directory and let us know of your experience.
 If you are interested in collecting research data on the use of calcium chloride solution for tumor bulk reduction, please contact us.

 Veterinarians Offering Alternative Methods of Contraception